 For the purpose of privatizing Chunghwa, the MOTC sold 1,110 million shares of common stock of Chunghwa in an international offering of securities in the form of American Depositary Shares ("ADS") amounting to 111 million units (one ADS represents ten shares of common stock) on the New York Stock Exchange on July 17, 2003.
 Afterwards, the MOTC sold 1,351 million common shares in the form of ADS amounting to 135 million units on August 10, 2005.
 Subsequently, the MOTC and Taiwan Mobile Co., Ltd. sold 505 million and 59 million common shares of Chunghwa, respectively, in the form of ADS totally amounting to 56 million units on September 29, 2006.
-The MOTC and Taiwan Mobile Co., Ltd. have sold 3,025 million common shares in the form of ADS amounting to 302 million units.
+The MOTC and Taiwan Mobile Co., Ltd. have sold 3,025 million common shares in the form of ADS amounting to 302 million common shares in the form of ADS amounting to 302 million common shares in the form of ADS amounting to 302 million units.
 As of December 31, 2014, there were 25 million ADSs outstanding, which represent 247 million common shares, representing 3.18% of Chunghwa's total outstanding common shares.